- Summit Pisang Peak at 6091 m.

 - Wet wipes

 If you want to know about the accommodations then you don’t have to worry about it.
-We will be staying in 3-star hotel in Kathmandu, fine hotel in Pokhara and standard teahouses during the trekking and tents while climbing.
-Most of the teahouses accommodations have shared toilet facilities and for the tent, you will be provided 4-season sleeping bag and foam mattress.
+We will be staying in a 3-star hotel in Kathmandu, a fine hotel in Pokhara, and standard teahouses during the trekking and tents while climbing.
+Most of the teahouse accommodations have shared toilet facilities and for the tent, you will be provided a 4-season sleeping bag and foam mattress.
 During the climbing sections, the toilet facilities will be provided according to the necessary natural preservations.
-During the upper elevation trek, you have to share the room with twins, a single room can be provided if you pay extra charges.
+During the upper elevation trek, you have to share a room with twins, a single room can be provided if you pay extra charges.
 But in some cases, you may not find single rooms as well.

 We can enjoy mainly continental meals during the trip mainly Nepali, Indian and Chinese.
 Breakfast, Lunch, and dinner are available throughout the trip.
 We take our breakfast in the same place where we stay the night.
 We will take Lunch during the trek or en route whereas the dinner, we will take it where we stay overnight.
 You will be provided with fresh and hygienic food during the trek.

-Trekking: While trekking you will be provided experienced and fully trained English speaking and trekking guide.
+Trekking: While trekking you will be provided with an experienced and fully trained English-speaking trekking guide.
 Every 4 members are enabled to 1 assistant guide and also 1 porter for every 2 members to carry baggage.
-A licensed, English speaking and veteran climbing guide will be with you.
+A licensed, English-speaking, and veteran climbing guide will be with you.
 Similarly.
-The assistant guide will be there to assist you for the group size of 2-4 peoples: there will be 1 main guide and 1 assistant guide.
+The assistant guide will be there to assist you with the group size of 2-4 people: there will be 1 main guide and 1 assistant guide.
 Guide and assistant guide will be provided according to the group size of the people.
-If there is the of 5-8 peoples there will be 1 main guide and 2 assistant guides.
-With the group size of 9-12 then there will be 1 main guide and 3 assistant guides.
+If there are 5-8 people there will be 1 main guide and 2 assistant guides.
+With a group size of 9-12 then there will be 1 main guide and 3 assistant guides.
 Other crew members will be included as a cook and other necessary Sherpa staff who will ensure that safety of you climbing to the peak.

 - Intensive Wilderness First Aid